 Participants in the International Court of Justice will register as lawyer teams.
-Each team should consist of two (2) students.
+Each team will consist of two (2) students.
+If one member of a lawyer team drops, his/her partner MUST find a replacement OR choose a different component.
+Single person teams are NOT ALLOWED.

 Lawyer teams will prepare to argue both sides of a real case heard in the International Court of Justice.
-Upon registering the lawyer teams will receive information about the case and instructions on preparing the assigned memorials and counter-memorials.
-Failure to complete this assignment prevents students from attending the conference.
-Failure to complete this assignment on time disqualifies students from awards and running for office.
+Upon registering the lawyer teams will receive information about the case and instructions on preparing memorials and counter-memorials.